Sifyrena/Touch-Axions/README.md

 # Touch-Axions
-Quantum Fluid Simulation At Your Fingertip, Powered by the powerful PyUltraLight v2.
+Quantum Fluid Simulation At Your Fingertip, Enabled by the powerful PyUltraLight v2.